 If you need to overhaul the plumbing system partially or entirely, the cost will be higher.
 Installing a toilet with a macerating pump along with a new plumbing system will cost you about $522.

-Comparing the 10 Best Macerating (Upflush) Toilets for 2019
+Comparing the 10 Best Macerating (Upflush) Toilets

 |Liberty Pumps Ascent II Macerating Toilet|